ony3000/tailwind-joy/apps/website/docs/apis/36-icon-button.md

 :::

-By default, props available for HTML `<button>` are also available for Button component.
+By default, props available for HTML `<button>` are also available for IconButton component.
 Other props are as follows:

 ### `color`